Zendesk voice support: A complete overview for 2026

 -

-Usage costs: Per-minute charges for calls you make, calls you receive, and voicemails.
+Usage costs: Standard per-minute charges for calls and voicemails.

-Here’s a simplified look at the plans that include voice support:
+Here’s an overview of the plans that include voice support:

 | Plan | Price (per agent/month, billed annually) | Key Voice & AI Features Included | Best For |